 Friant, CA 93626.
 Phone: (559) 248-8480.
 Email:

-and Sundays from 9 am to 4 pm.
+daily from 12 pm to 5 pm, Summer Peck Ranch updates.
 Directions: Click here for a map and

 Click here for our Facebook page.
 This site is owned by the San Joaquin River Parkway & Conservation Trust and is permanently protected conservation